BIH-CEI/cieinr/README.md

 * **LinkML Data Model:** Defines the structure of the CIEINR data, ensuring data consistency and interoperability.
+* **USIDNET Catalogue:** The CIEINR data model is based upon the USIDNET data model.
+A detailed mapping will follow soon.
 * **RareLink Integration:** Enables the export of CIEINR data into Phenopackets.
 * **Phenopacket Generation:** Facilitates the creation of standardized